ITIL v3 Service Lifecycle — Full Reference

 • The team breaks selected stories into sprint tasks, confirms acceptance criteria, and agrees the Definition of Done (DoD).

-• Story points are refined here: 135 point stories are sprint-ready; 8 point stories need careful scoping.
+• Story points refined here: 1 3 5 point stories are sprint-ready; 8 point stories need careful scoping.

-• Capacity, availability, and dependencies are confirmed — mirroring ITIL's Availability & Capacity Management.
+• Capacity, availability, and dependencies confirmed — mirroring ITIL's Availability & Capacity Management.

 Design the DoD, not just the feature: